 DMM has expressed concerns that these rules could allow a significant portion of resource adequacy requirements to be met by imports that may have limited availability and value during critical system and market conditions.
-For example, resource adequacy imports could be routinely bid significantly above projected prices in the day-ahead market to ensure they do not clear and would then have no further obligation to be available in the real-time market.
+For example, resource adequacy imports could be routinely bid significantly above projected prices in the day-ahead market to ensure they do not clear and would then have no further obligation to be available in the real-time market.40 compared to the total wholesale cost of serving load in 2017 of about \$42/MWh.

-DMM reported that the average import bid for 2017 was over \$150/MWh, compared to the total wholesale cost of serving load in 2017 of about \$42/MWh.
-DMM stated that "[t]hese were the highest quarterly average prices since 2013 and are primarily the result of a change in bidding behavior by a few market participants."
+DMM reported that the average import bid for 2017 was over \$150/MWh, and are primarily the result of a change in bidding behavior by a few market participants."41 upon its 2017 Annual Report analysis.
+The report found that: